Kichura/MCWine/README.md

 ### Installing this modpack ([MultiMC Method](https://github.com/Kichura/MCWine/tree/MultiMC-Standard))

 Download MCWine as ZIP by navigating to the "Code" button and then pressing "Download ZIP" from there.
-After this you must open up your MultiMC launcher -> Click on "Add Instance" and import the MCWine-MultiMC ZIP to your MultiMC instance and press OK to confirm the changes.
+After this you must open up your MultiMC launcher -> Click on "Add Instance" and import the ZIP to your MultiMC instance and press OK to confirm the changes.

 ### Recommended Java Version